khe-le/mlh-project-sample/README.md

 # Resource Assigment Functionality for In-session Events
 **What this code sample does**

 During an online event, a host can post multiple resources to help attendees better understand the lesson.
-Each resource consists of a name, URL(optional), and media type.
+Each resource consists of a name, URL, and media type.
 Attendees, regardless of when they enter the event, should be able to see all posted resources.
 A deleted resource should be removed for all attending that event.
 Attendees do not have the permission to either post or remove a resource, but currently, they have the same permission as the host for the sake of simplicity.

 **How it works**
+Using Hasura Cloud, I deployed a Hasura GraphQL engine with access to a Postgres database.
+The demo webpage subscribes to this database through a GraphQL endpoint to get real-time resource data with GraphQL subscription query.
+Whenever a resource is added or removed on the frontend, the page uses the GraphQL mutation queries to update the Hasura database.
+No backend server is needed.

 ## Setting Up
 You will have to set up **Hasura and React**.
 1. Set up Hasura database migrations: https://hasura.io/docs/1.0/graphql/manual/migrations/config-v1/manage-migrations.html#manage-migrations-v1 (use notes for this section as some of the steps are not needed)
    * Note for step 2, I already have a hasura folder in the repo, so just run `cd hasura`
-   * Skip step 3 because I provide you with a migrations folder and files
+   * Skip step 3 because I already provided you with a migrations folder and files
    * You can see what migrations are present in the folder but not in the database with `hasura migrate status`
    * Step 4: run `hasura console`.
 From this point on you need to run hasura console to look at the database, and make changes so that the migration files will be created (see DBA before commiting any changes)
    * Step 5 and beyond are not necessary at this time